Non-Hermitian skin effect in magnetic systems

 At a given temperature $T$~\footnote{Here we consider temperatures below the magnetic ordering temperature $T_{c}$, usually $\sim 50$ K for vdW magnets}, the skin effect is maximized by strong DM interactions, whose strength is proportional to the effective area of the PBC acoustic spectrum.
 A weak exchange coupling $J$ leads to a reduced real-energy bandwidth of the acoustic magnon spectrum, which results in an amplified skin effect at a given frequency.
 The parameters $\chi_{11}$ and $\chi_{2}$ lead to a featureless shift of the imaginary part of the acoustic and optical eigenenergies, respectively, while $\chi_{12}$ contributes to the spectral area.
 Finally, it is worth to remark that the density of right eigenstates~(\ref{psir}) plotted in Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(c)} to~\hyperref[Fig:2]{\ref*{Fig:2}(e)} might be naively interpreted as a magnon local density of states localized at an edge, which could be easily probed experimentally.
 However, the definition of the physical observables of non-Hermitian systems with broken bulk-edge correspondence, which are yet relatively unexplored in two and higher dimensions, require special care since they have to be defined on a biorthogonal basis and on the real-space lattice~\cite{yi2020non,brody2013biorthogonal,kunst2018biorthogonal,curtright2007biorthogonal,chang2013biorthogonal}.
 We will address this problem in future investigations.

-\textit{Discussion and outlook.} In this work, we have explored the emergence of the skin effect in a spin-orbit-coupled vdW magnet.
+\textit{Discussion and outlook.} In this work, we have explored the emergence of the skin effect in magnetic systems.
 We have proposed a phenomenological approach to derive non-Hermitian Hamiltonian terms that are allowed by the symmetries of the lattice model and reproduce the band broadening observed in experimental data.
-We find that the skin effect appears at high enough temperatures when both nonlocal dissipative terms and DM interactions are present.
-Furthermore, we show that the overall temperature trend of the skin effect can be understood through spectral shape of the PBC complex energy spectrum of the acoustic magnon mode.

-The dependence of the skin effect on the DM coupling, which endows the magnon bands with a nontrivial topology, suggests a connection between nontrivial band topology and $2d$ skin effect that should be investigated further.
-Future work should explore optimal experimental protocols to probe the localization of the bulk skin modes and address the microscopic mechanisms underlying our phenomenological model.

-Finally, our approach can be easily generalized to a wide class of dissipative magnetic systems to identify a solid-state testbed of the skin effect that does not require \textit{ad hoc} non-Hermitian engineering and whose properties can be controlled by tuning temperature and external magnetic fields.
+We have shown that, while adopting such phenomenological approach, the ``area law" proposed by Ref.~\cite{zhang2021universal} should be replaced by the ``effective area law" as a criteria for the emergence of the skin effect.
+Our phenomenological approach, combined with the ``effective area law" , can be easily applied to a wide class of dissipative magnetic systems to identify a solid-state testbed of the skin effect that does not require \textit{ad hoc} non-Hermitian engineering and whose properties can be controlled by tuning temperature and external magnetic fields.